jonatanpedersen/fun-with-events/README.md

 }
 ```

-Actions are always named with a verb followed by the name of the domain object. e.g. ```createTask```.
+Actions are always named with a verb followed by the name of the domain object. e.g. ```createTask``` or  ```acceptOrder``` .

 #### event
 Something that tell us that a domain object has mutated.
-Consists of a name and some data.
+Consists of a name and some data describing the mutation.

 ``` js
 {